warning

 An adaptation is when an original story has been changed to fit into a different form or format.

-In this case, Charles Dickens's original novel has been condensed.
+In this case, Charles Dickens's original novel has been condensed, that means it's been shortened into an illustrated chapter book.

 Adapting a text can mean changing some parts of the story, such as adding new scenes or characters based on the target audience and new format.

-In this version of "Oliver Twist", the author and illustrator have been able to make creative choices while keeping the main plot, characters and setting the same.
+In this version of "Oliver Twist," the author and illustrator have been able to make creative choices while keeping the main plot, characters and setting the same.

 Readers can find out what changes were made by reading the original source material and comparing it to the adaptation.

-Well, that would be a really interesting thing to do, wouldn't it to read the original "Oliver Twist" alongside this adapt adaptation?
-In chapter one, Oliver is born in a workhouse.
+Well, that would be a really interesting thing to do, wouldn't it, to read the original "Oliver Twist" alongside this adaptation.

 His mother passes away after giving birth to him.